d-iii-s/msim/doc/tutorial/mini-kernel.rst

 Let’s now see how MSIM (and our kernel) behaves when things go wrong.

-Go to the ``unaligned`` directory, compile it and open ``main.c``.
+We will use the ``unaligned`` directory.
+We will compile it and let us open ``main.c``.

-It contains simple code: we build an array of individual bytes and later typecast it to a 32-bit integer.
-This is something your program might do for example to inspect memory, however, it is also an operation that may be illegal on your CPU, as we will shortly see.
+It contains a simple code: we build an array of individual bytes and later typecast it to a 32-bit integer.
+This is something our program might do for example to inspect memory, however, it is also an operation that may be illegal on some CPUs.
+Including ours as we will shortly see.

-(The code uses ``volatile`` variables to prevent the compiler from optimizing too much.)
+(The code uses ``volatile`` variables to prevent the compiler from optimizing the code too much.)

-If you run the code, MSIM will switch to the interactive mode and show a dump of registers.
+If we run the code, MSIM will switch to the interactive mode and show a dump of registers.
 This is because the access to a 32-bit integer that is not aligned (the address we access is not a multiple of the size of an integer) is illegal.
 The CPU reacts by generating an exception.
-Your kernel is currently written so that it reacts to an exception by switching MSIM to the interactive mode (which is a sane default for debugging).
+Our kernel is currently written so that it reacts to an exception by switching MSIM to the interactive mode (which is a sane default for debugging).

-You can return to this example and run (once MSIM switches to the interactive mode) the following commands to find what addresses caused the problem and what is the interrupt code (type).
+We can return to this example and run (once MSIM switches to the interactive mode) the following commands to find what addresses caused the problem and what is the interrupt code (type).